msh9/codinginthetrenches.com/content/post/2016-02-20-nodejs-counter-implementation.md

   - tips

 ---
 Performance counters can be implemented in applications to help operators determine where bottlenecks are in the design.
-Microsoft has a decent page, that’s somewhat Windows centric, about [performance counters][1].
+Microsoft has a decent page, that's somewhat Windows centric, about [performance counters][1].
 This post is about implementing the most basic type of counter, a value which monotonically increases, in JavaScript for NodeJS and the performance implications of different designs.

  [1]: https://msdn.microsoft.com/en-us/library/windows/desktop/aa371643(v=vs.85).aspx